 Google Search is king.
 It has many cool features that will wow you, but it’s not your only good option when it comes to search engines.

-With (claims of) 100 percent private searches and a goodie bag full of tricks, DuckDuckGo has earned a loyal fan following.
+With (claims of) 100 percent private searches and a goodie bag full of tricks, DuckDuckGo has a leg up over Google search.
 It has a few unusual features that even Google doesn’t have.
 Let’s see how you can put those to work.

 Note: We have covered how you can change your browser’s default search engine, in this case to DuckDuckGo.